 Why Hire Lewis & Clark Students

 Our intern was intelligent, saw opportunities for improvement and was pro-active in carrying out these improvements.
-She was able to work independently with a minimum of instruction or supervision and was able to produce quality work by the requested deadline.
+She was able to work independently with a minimum amount of instruction or supervision and was able to produce quality work by the requested deadline.
 The quality of her work exceeded my expectations on many occasions.
 She was able to blend into our office environment very smoothly.
 I could not have wished for any improvements in her work here at Kontera.
 Intern Supervisor, Media Analysis Manager at Kontera

 A liberal arts education from Lewis & Clark College is an ideal background for any professional career.
 Students learn to be innovative thinkers, creative problem solvers, and thoughtful leaders—traits that are invaluable in our knowledge-based economy.
 At Lewis & Clark College, we recognize that academic disciplines are constructs that help us understand the world—not necessarily reflections of the way the world works.

 Coming to Campus

 The Career Center continually seeks new and creative ways to connect our students to the best employers and opportunities.
 Below are our standard options for on-campus recruiting: